Hexcede/Roblox-Wrapper/README.md

 You can't change these or you'll be kicked since they are verified on join.

 ## What is the -t argument?
-The -t (aka --authenticationTicket) is how Roblox determines what account you're using.
+The -t (aka --authenticationTicket) argument is how Roblox determines what account you're using.
 You used to be able to play as a guest by using an expired authentication ticket but this is no longer the case.
 Auth tickets will expire after roughly 30 seconds from my testing.